 - Title IX Provisions

 Albany Area Schools has an asbestos management plan in place to monitor all current asbestos containing materials.
-The District completes a full and complete inspection every three (3) years by a licensed inspector with the most recent inspection completed in 2017.
+The District completes a full and complete inspection every three (3) years by a licensed inspector.
 In addition, the District also contracts with a licensed inspector to conduct a surveillance of all asbestos containing materials every six months to ensure that no changes have taken place or that any asbestos containing material has been damaged.
-These inspection reports are available in the District Office.
 In accordance with the management plan, all custodial and maintenance staff, who may come into contact with asbestos containing materials, have been shown where this material is located and trained in how to address any issues.
 Outside contractors are also made aware of the location of this material in the district before commencing any work.
-Questions or concerns should be addressed to Dean Mitchell at 320-845-2171.
-A copy of the management plan is available in Mr. Mitchell's office.
+Questions or concerns should be addressed to Matt Abraham at 320-845-2171.
+A copy of the management plan and inspection reports are available in the Secondary School Maintenance office.

 The Albany School District has a comprehensive plan in place to manage pests in the District.
-It is the District's policy to utilize the services of EcoLab, a State licensed applicator, to apply restricted use pesticides if needed.
-The estimated schedule of applications is available for review by contacting Dean Mitchell at 320-845-2171.
+It is the District's policy to utilize the services of a State Licensed Pest Control Contractor to apply restricted use pesticides if needed.
+The estimated schedule of applications is available for review by contacting Matt Abraham at 320-845-2171.
 The District further advises parents that long-term health effects of applying pesticides may not be fully understood, but all efforts will be made to apply necessary pesticides when students and staff are not present.
 Information on the types of products used is available from the District.
-Questions and/or concerns may be directed to the Superintendent of Schools, Greg Johnson, at 320-845-2171.
+Questions and/or concerns may be directed to the Superintendent of Schools, Travis Okerlund, at 320-845-2171.

 The Protection of Pupil Rights Amendment (PPRA), requires the Albany School District to notify you and allow you to opt your child out of participating in certain school activities.
 These activities may include student surveys, collection, disclosure or use of student information for making surveys, and certain physical exams and screenings.
 At this time, the Albany School District has not scheduled any of the above activities.
 If any surveys or activities are scheduled after the school year starts, the Albany School District will provide parents, within a reasonable period of time prior to the administration, notification and be provided an opportunity to opt their child out, as well as an opportunity to review the surveys.